cristinacidrod/javascript-basic/README.md

 # JavaScript Basic

-First exercises of basic JavaScript in the Front-End itinerary.
+First exercises of basic JavaScript made for the Front-End itinerary.

 // *IT ACADEMY*